 That’s right!
 Setting up a company in Croatia can be avoided in some cases where the only plan is to employ Croatian residents.
 We can set up your foreign company as Employer in which case you will avoid company maintenance costs and pay only salary, contributions and taxes on salary.
 In case you must register a Croatian company, the process of Employer registration is the same after the company has been formed.

 If you’d like to have an in-depth understanding of requirements in a country foreign to you, we’ll promptly set up an account with software that provides in-depth knowledge of HR and payroll requirements and obligations.
-With it, you will have full control of all your obligations as an employer in Croatia!
+With it, you will have full control of all your obligations as an employer in Croatia or wider!

 Head to our HR services page for more information about our International HR services!